Live Chat Now

 In a hospital, for example, medical and health services managers may oversee an entire facility or a specific clinical area or department.
 In a medical practice, depending upon the size and scope of the organization, they may function as the practice administrator or lead a department.
 As a role that combines knowledge of medical services and public health with skills in business administration, they work closely with physicians, surgeons, nurses, laboratory and clinical technicians and other healthcare professionals.
 They may also interact with insurance companies or other payers who operate in the healthcare revenue cycle.

 The demand for medical and health services managers is expected to remain strong over the next decade.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers is projected to grow 28% on a national level through 2031.1 This growth rate is much faster than the average for all occupations.
-About 56,000 job openings in this occupation are projected each year over this period.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers is projected to grow 28% on a national level between 2022 and 2032.1 This growth rate is much faster than the average for all occupations.
+About 55,000 job openings in this occupation are projected each year over this period.

 According to BLS occupational outlook data, two major factors are driving this demand: